I recently received this really good question from a Quant Value newsletter subscriber about how to trade small illiquid companies.

 Can you please give me some advice or suggestions about orders and liquidity?

-This is a good question as some of the companies I have recommended in the newsletter are quite illiquid, and this even though I only look for companies that have traded at least €100,000 per day over the last 20 to 30 trading days.
+This is a good question as some of the companies we have recommended in the newsletter are quite illiquid, and this even though we only look for companies that have traded at least €100,000 per day over the last 20 to 30 trading days.

 The thing is, trading volume changes a lot from day to day.